Mobile menu toggle

 If the setting is missing

 If you can’t find this setting, that’s good news.
-It is for applications that might be incompatible with the notch in the 2021 MacBook Pro because they were released before the notebook and haven’t been updated to take it into account.
+It is for apps that are incompatible with the MacBook notch because they haven’t been updated to take the screen cutout into account.
 “If a developer updates their app for compatibility with your Mac, the ‘Scale to fit below built-in camera’ setting no longer appears,” according to Apple.

 For more information, consult Apple’s support website.